JoseMokeni/Image-Colorization/README.md

 ### 1.x Model Initialization

-In the TowardsDataScince article, I didn't explain this function.
+In the TowardsDataScince article, We didn't explain this function.
 Here is our logic to initialize our models.
 We are going to initialize the weights of our model with a mean of 0.0 and standard deviation of 0.02 which are the proposed hyperparameters in the article:

 ```python